pcdshub/pcdsdevices/docs/source/upcoming_release_notes/996-ADD_AT2L0_err_support.rst

 API Changes
 -----------
-- clear_errors() method to clear errors; e.g. at2l0.clear_errors()
-- print_errors() to print error summary; e.g. at2l0.print_errors()
+-N/A

 Features
 --------
-- Added error checking and clearing for AT2L0, both at the command line and in the GUI.
+-N/A

 Device Updates
 --------------
-- Updated AT2L0 to utilize newly implemented MultiderivedSignal for error checking and clearing
+- Updated AT2L0 to utilize newly implemented MultiderivedSignal for error checking and clearing in GUI and at the command line
 - Updated AT2L0 Typhos GUI, includes error clearing button and display of error on individual blades
+- clear_errors() method for AT2L0 to clear errors; e.g. at2l0.clear_errors()
+- print_errors() method for AT2l0 to print error summary; e.g. at2l0.print_errors()

 New Devices
 -----------